Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Numerical Experiments

 \item[c)] Effect of {\rm nf}.
-We fix $(m,n,s)=(500,2000,50)$ but increase ${\rm nf}$ over the range $\{0,0.02,\cdots,$ $0.1\}$.
+We fix $(m,n,s)=(500,2000,50)$ but increase ${\rm nf}$ over range $\{0,0.02,\ldots,$ $0.1\}$.
 The median results over 50 trials are reported in Fig. \ref{fig:effect-nf}.
-One can observe that {\tt NL0R} is more sensitive to noise.
-It fails to recover the signals after {\rm nf} over 0.02.
-Once again, {\tt PSNP}$_0$ delivers the lowest ReErr.
-Moreover, {\tt PSNP}$_{1/2}$ and {\tt PSNP}$_{2/3}$ outperform their counterparts once again.
+One can observe that {NL0R} is more sensitive to noise.
+It fails to recover the signals after {\rm nf} over 0.04 due to DFR$>0$.
+By contrast, {PSNP}$_{0}$ and {PCSNP}$_{0}$, and IHT$_0$ are robust to {\rm nf} as they always produce DFR close to $0$.
+Once again, for each $q\in\{0,1/2,2/3\}$, {PSNP} and {PCSNP} run faster than the other two algorithms.

 \item[d)] Effect of a higher dimension.
-We note that {\tt IRucLq} has to solve an $m\times m$ order linear equation at every step, leading to long computational time if $m$ is large (e.g., $m\geq20000$).
+We note that {IRucLq} has to solve an $m\times m$ order linear equation at every step, leading to a long computational time if $m$ is large (e.g., $m\geq20000$).
 Therefore, To test all algorithms solving problems in larger sizes, we generate sparse matrices $\A$ with $1\%$ non-zero entries.
-We fix $(m,n,s)=(20000,100000,2000)$ and consider noiseless (e.g., ${\rm nf}=0$) and noise (e.g., ${\rm nf}=0.05$) scenarios.
+We fix $(m,n,s)=(20000,100000,2000)$ and consider noise factor ${\rm nf}\in\{0, 0.05,0.1\}$.
 The median results over 20 trials are recorded in Table \ref{tab:higher-dim}.
-For each $q$, there is no big difference of $f_{cs}$, ReErr, and $|\CS|$ except for the case of $q=0, {\rm nf}=0.05$ for {\tt NL0R}.
-One notable observation is that {\tt PSNP} runs the fastest. \end{itemize}
+For each case of $(q, {\rm nf})$, {PSNP} and {PCSNP} attain the lowest ReErr and FDR and the shortest computational time, demonstrating the superior performance. \end{itemize}